wandersonwhcr/k8s-examples/kong/README.md

 ```

 `app-example` is a deployment with pods running Nginx containers.
 It uses 3 Kong
-plugins: `correlation-id` to create a header `X-Request-Id` to trace requests on
+plugins: `correlation-id` to create a header `X-Request-Id` and trace requests
-cluster, `basic-auth` to force authentication on edge, and `rate-limiting` to
+on cluster, `basic-auth` to force authentication on edge and `rate-limiting` to
 limit requests by IP.
 These plugins are installed via annotations on `Ingress`,
 but the last one is on `Service` to allow any ingress that uses it to configure
 rate limiting.
 Kong plugins installed on service level don't change internal